thcui/sp500-visualization/README.md

 - It first draws the line in the overview line chart as it is simple and static.
 - Then it updated the function of hovering mouse on the chart.
-- It then will set the brush to a pre-specified place, as it set the position of the brush, the line on the detailed chart will be drawn as the function vis.brushed will be called and it then calls renderline to draw the line.
+- It then will set the brush to a pre-specified place, as it set the position of the brush, the line on the detailed chart will be drawn as the function vis.brushed will be called, and it then calls renderline() to draw the line.

 js/bubbleChart.js
 -